mirumee/ariadne-codegen/EXAMPLE.md

-from .async_base_client import AsyncBaseClient from .base_model import BaseModel from .client import Client from .create_user import CreateUser, CreateUserUser from .enums import Color from .input_types import (
+from .async_base_client import AsyncBaseClient from .base_model import BaseModel from .client import Client from .create_user import CreateUser, CreateUserUserCreate from .enums import Color from .input_types import (
     LocationInput,